-The Masters of Science degree in clinical/counseling psychology is a 90-92 quarter-unit program designed to develop practical skills in counseling, through supervised training and experience, and knowledge and understanding of relevant subject matter and research methodology.
+The Masters of Science degree in clinical/counseling psychology is a 63-71 semester-unit program designed to develop practical skills in counseling, through supervised training and experience, and knowledge and understanding of relevant subject matter and research methodology.
 The program culminates with a thesis or comprehensive examination and an internship experience.
 Students receive close individual mentoring as only 10 to 15 students are admitted each year.
 The M.S. program operates an on-campus psychology clinic for clinical training purposes.
 The program is designed to meet the basic educational requirements of the California Board of Behavioral Sciences, effective August 1, 2012, which specifies the educational qualifications for licensure as marriage and family therapist (MFT).
 Additionally, the program has a track record of preparing students who later enter doctoral programs in clinical or counseling psychology.

 Clinical/Counseling Psychology Faculty